Victor Hugues: Governor of Guadeloupe

-In 1794, counter-revolutionary French royalists signed the Whitehall Accord with Britain, pledging to place their colonies under British protection.
+In 1793, counter-revolutionary French royalists signed the Whitehall Accord with Britain, pledging to place their colonies under British protection.
 A British expeditionary force occupied Guadeloupe in April 1794, and Hugues arrived at the colony on 2 June with 1,150 French troops.
 He immediately declared the abolition of slavery on Guadeloupe, which quickly led to most of the island's Black population, both free and enslaved, coming over to his side.
 Hugues's forces soon captured Pointe-à-Pitre from the British, and scored a major victory on 6 October when he forced a British force of 800 white royalists and 900 Black soldiers to surrender at their camp in Barville.
 By 10 December, all British forces had left the island.

+Hugues supported abolition as a mean to reconquer Guadeloupe from the British, but remained staunchly racist and pro-slavery.
 Even though he abolished slavery in Guadeloupe, Hugues maintained a system of forced labour in the colony.
-He also reorganised the military forces of Guadeloupe, recruited a large number of newly emancipated people until Hugues had a force of 10,000 men under his command.
+Hugues also reorganised the military forces of Guadeloupe, recruited a large number of newly emancipated people until Hugues had a force of 10,000 men under his command.
 This force consisted of racially integrated units where Black people were allowed to serve as officers, a rarity for the era.
 Hugues also purged all alleged counter-revolutionaries from the colony by executing them using a guillotine brought from France, and devoted significant efforts to establish a successful economy in Guadeloupe which would continue to export cash crops grown on local plantations to Europe.

 During his tenure as governor, Hugues authorised privateers operating out of Guadeloupe to attack British and American merchant shipping, which contributed to stabilising the colony's finances but also led to the outbreak of the Quasi-War between France and the United States.
 He also made several attempts to invade nearby islands under British control, with mixed results.
 On 18 April 1795, Hugues landed in British-held Saint Lucia with 600 soldiers and joined forces with 250 white French republicans and 300 Black republicans; the latter were mostly equipped with pikes but some carried muskets captured from the island's British garrison.
 In response, the British landed over 1,000 troops from Castries at Vieux Fort who marched overland to Soufrière.
 On April 22, the British attacked Hugues' troops at Fond Doux and Rabot, though after intense fighting they were eventually forced to withdraw back to Castries.
-By June, all British forces in Saint Lucia withdrew from the colony along with several white royalists, the latter of whom had their slaves liberated by Hugues.
+By June, all British forces in Saint Lucia withdrew from the colony along with numerous French Royalists, whose slaves were freed by Hugues.
 However, in April 1796 the British invaded Saint Lucia again and recaptured the colony by May.
 In 1796, he led a failed attempt to capture Anguilla from the British.
 On 22 November 1798, Hugues was replaced as governor of Guadeloupe by Edme Étienne Borne Desfourneaux, and returned to France.